-Study results published in the Annals of Internal Medicine show that continuous glucose monitoring (CGM) systems can help patients with Type 2 diabetes better control their BGLs.
+Study results published in the Annals of Internal Medicine show that continuous glucose monitoring (CGM) systems can help patients with type 2 diabetes better control their blood glucose levels (BGLs).

 According to the study results, the A1C reductions occurred with minimal change in insulin dosages or dosing regime.
 Furthermore, CGM users also reported decreased time in hyperglycemia and increased time in their target blood sugar range compared to the control group.